BSB42520 Certificate IV Leadership and Management

 We understand that our students sometimes require extra support to help them cope with their training course.
 Sometimes there can be personal issues that impact their successful course completion.
 We can assist students in accessing professional welfare services.
 Students who are experiencing personal/ welfare issues that are impacting their studies are encouraged to contact their trainer or other relevant support staff.
 Please refer to Client Information Handbook for contact details of support staff members.

 Students must successfully complete a total of 12 units of competency to gain the BSB40520 Certificate IV in Leadership and Management qualification.
-This comprises of 5 core units and 7 elective units.
+This comprises 5 core units and 7 elective units.

 The course units are indicated in the table below